-I LOVE THE PRICE-CUTTING WAR among index-fund providers, because it puts pressure on all money managers to lower fees.
+I LOVE THE PRICE war among index-fund providers, because it puts pressure on all money managers to lower fees.
 But I don’t think investors should pay much heed to differences in annual expenses that amount to just 0.01% or 0.02% a year, equal to 1 or 2 cents for every $100 invested—and they certainly shouldn’t switch funds for those potential cost savings.

 To check I wasn’t missing something, I set out to do apples-to-apples comparisons among index funds in four highly competitively segments of the indexing market: large-cap U.S. stocks, total U.S. stock market, total international stock market and total U.S. bond market.
 Everything else being equal, you’d expect the funds with the lowest costs to have the best performance.